mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color:blue" -->

-- To make _Star Trek: Survival_ a success:
+- To make _Star Trek: Survival_ a success,
-- Packed our 3 apps into a trenchcoat
+- We Packed our 3 apps into a trenchcoat
-- Single, standardized environment so that
+- We used a single, standardized environment so that we could spin it up rapidly…
-- In case everything should fall over…
+- …if everything should fall over…
+- …
-- Like it did 2 hours into Day 1 of our event
+- …Like it did 2 hours into Day 1 of our event

 ----
 <!-- .slide: data-timing="15" -->